tddebart/BossSlothsMods/BossSlothsCards/ThunderStore/README.md

 Thanks to:
 - [PCE](https://github.com/pdcook/PCE) for some of the frameworks i used
 - [Round modding discord](https://discord.gg/zUtsjXWeWk) for the great UnboundLib
-- [Tom Weiland](https://www.youtube.com/channel/UCa-mDKzV5MW_BXjSDRqqHUw) for the AutoUpdater code

 ## Bug reports and suggestions
-If you have found any bugs please open an new issue or report it in the `#bug-reports` channel in the [Round modding discord](https://discord.gg/zUtsjXWeWk).
+If you have found any bugs please open an new issue or make a ticking in the `#bug-reports` channel in the [Round modding discord](https://discord.gg/zUtsjXWeWk).

-If you have any suggestions please open an new issue with the label `Suggestion` or by putting it in the `#mod-suggestions` channel in the [Round modding discord](https://discord.gg/zUtsjXWeWk).
+If you have any suggestions please open an new issue with the label `Suggestion` or by opening a ticket in the `#suggestion` channel in the [Round modding discord](https://discord.gg/zUtsjXWeWk).